 - Program Assistant with Berea Food Bank

-- Legislative / Research Assistant with KY Environmental Foundation or Kentuckians for the Commonwealth
+- Legislative/Research Assistant with the Kentucky Environmental Foundation or Kentuckians for the Commonwealth

 - Education Assistant-New Opportunity School for Women